Apple unveils new iPhones, Apple Watches and AirPods - KTVZ

 Apple unveiled three new smartwatches at the event: the Series 8, the SE and the Ultra.

-At the high end, the new Ultra model is designed to help users track endurance training, scuba diving adventures and triatholons.
-The device gets about 36 hours on a single charge, is more water resistant and an enhanced compass that can work at night, in the ocean and other conditions.
+At the high end, the Ultra model is designed to help users track endurance training, scuba diving adventures and triathlons.
+The device gets about 36 hours on a single charge, is more water resistant and boasts an enhanced compass that can work at night, in the ocean and other conditions.

 At the low end, Apple updated the SE to be up to 20% faster than the prior version.
 It starts at $249 for GPS models and $299 for cellular models.